NatalieC001/Cloudinary-AI-Upscaler-Blender-Add-on/README.md

 - Credentials are stored in the scene â€” **do not share .blend files** with credentials filled in.

+- This software is provided as-is.
+Use this script at your own risk.

 Feel free to fork, modify, or use in any project.